Classroom Visits

 Research

-In parallel, we aim to evaluate the effectiveness of our program, enabling us to develop evidence-based strategies for education about plastic pollution.
-As part of the classroom activity, and with the help of the teachers, students will be given a short paper questionnaire to assess their understanding of the subject matter and their general environmental attitudes and behaviours prior to the lesson plan.
-We will administer the same survey in the classroom two months after students participate in the lesson plan.
-A consent form will be sent to parents or a guardian with information about the lesson’s activities, the study and what is required of the participants for the study.
-Parents or guardians will have to approve and sign the consent form.
-If approval is granted, student participants will complete the survey in a classroom and the process should take no longer than 10 minutes each time.
+In parallel, we aimed to evaluate the effectiveness of our program, enabling us to develop evidence-based strategies for education about plastic pollution.
+As part of the classroom activity, students were given a short paper questionnaire to assess their understanding of the subject matter and their general environmental attitudes and behaviours prior to receiving the lesson plan.
+We administered the same survey in the classroom two months after students participated in the lesson plan.
+The results of this work will be shared in the future.

-This research is in collaboration with Dr. Shelby Riskin.
+Dr. Rafaela F. Gutierrez leads this research in collaboration with Dr. Shelby Riskin.